lightfastai/lightfast-mcp/README.md

 ## Development

-For development setup and workflow information, please see our [Developer Guide](DEV.md).
+For development setup, workflow information, and Cursor IDE integration, please see our [Developer Guide](DEV.md).

 ## Documentation